Tummy Tuck Dallas (Abdominoplasty)

 The main difference between abdominal liposuction and a tummy tuck is that liposuction procedures remove fat deposits, while a tummy tuck removes excess skin and tightens the abdominal muscles.

 As such, a tummy tuck is a better option if you only have concerns over excess or sagging skin.
-While undergoing a tummy tuck procedure, abdominal liposuction is often performed at the same time to improve the results.
+While undergoing a tummy tuck procedure, abdominal liposuction is often performed simultaneously to improve the results.

 That said, some patients will be better suited to one procedure over the other.
-During your consultation, Dr. Liland will evaluate your specific needs, walk you through both procedures and help you discover which is best for you.
+During your consultation, Dr. Liland will evaluate your specific needs, walk you through both procedures and help you discover the best option for you.

 How To Prepare For A Tummy Tuck